 Since 2008, the Global Drug Policy Program has promoted drug policies rooted in human rights, social justice, and public health.
 We work with policymakers and grassroots groups advocating to end the injustices of the drug war, through research, dialogue, engagement, and action.

 Current drug policies are failing.
 Worse, they’re causing enormous harm to individuals, communities, and entire nations.
 Around the world, poorly designed drug laws that seek to punish production, possession, use, and even dependence have fueled violence, instability, human rights violations, and health crises.
 The vast majority of research indicates that in countries which have ended the senseless criminalization of people who use drugs, crime and addiction did not increase.
 In fact, alternative drug policies that support health services and human rights and that divert low-level offenders from the criminal justice system have proven to be incredibly successful at helping individuals and communities.

-Through grantmaking and programmatic efforts, the Global Drug Policy Program supports reforms that promote security, social justice, human rights, and public health.
-In advance of UNGASS our civil society partners are working with governments to promote real debate on drug law reform.
+Through grant making and programmatic efforts, the Global Drug Policy Program supports reforms that promote security, social justice, sustainable development, human rights, and public health.
+Our civil society partners work with governments to promote real debate on drug law reform.
 We and our partners research the impact of current drug policies, as well as alternative approaches that have yielded more positive results.

 - support national and regional entities in their aim to decriminalize possession of all drugs, and emphasize alternative approaches to regulated access to a variety of currently illicit drugs